KishanSeksaria/KishanSeksaria/README.md

 # 👋 Hi there!
-I am Kishan Seksaria - A Web Developer
+I am Kishan Seksaria - A Software Developer
 ##